Reading Time: 10 minutes

 Amanita Muscaria and GABA Receptors

 The key psychoactive compound in fly agaric (muscimol) interacts with GABA-A receptors, the same neural systems targeted by sedatives and sleep aids.
 This can lead to a sense of relaxation, slowed cognition, altered body awareness, and in some cases, vivid internal imagery or dream-like journeys.
+Some users also report visual and auditory hypersensitivity, including auditory hypersensitivity, as part of the psychotropic effects.

 Psilocybin and Serotonin Receptors